Model Training and Inference

 Note

-Training sets are ephemeral by default, meaning they only exist as Snowpark DataFrames and are not materialized.
+Training sets are ephemeral by default; they exist only as Snowpark DataFrames and are not materialized.
 To materialize the training set to a Table, specify the argument save_as with a valid, non-existing table name.
-The training set will be written to the newly created table.
+The training set is written to the newly created table.

 Materialized tables currently don’t guarantee immutability and have limited metadata support.
 If you require these features, consider using Snowflake Datasets instead.